See physics differently

 The competition will open on 4 March 2024 and close on 10 June 2024.

 What are we looking for?

-Whether arty, sporty, musical or into literature and language, science or humanities, we’re looking for students to show how their passions relate to conventional understandings of everyday physics.
+Whether arty, sporty, musical or into literature and language, science or humanities, we’re looking for students to show how physics can provide the solution to the mysteries in our lives.

 Any student aged 11-16 can take part and all entries that meet the criteria will be accepted.
-A judging panel of experts will determine which entries demonstrate exceptional originality and creativity, with a number of prizes up for grabs for students and their schools.
+An inspiring judging panel will determine which entries demonstrate exceptional originality and creativity, with a number of prizes up for grabs for students and their schools.

 Parents and carers

 Show your kids the active, creative and collaborative aspects of physics.
 Support their creation of a Eurekas submission and encourage them to explore how everyday physics can be exciting and inspiring.